GAR-Project/project/README.md

 net.addLink(s3, h6, bw = 10)
 ```

 We are fixing a **BW** for the links with the `bw` parameter.
-We have also chosen to assign a finite buffer size to the middle switches in an effort to get as close to reality as we possibly can.
+We have also chosen to assign a finite buffer size to the middle switches in an effor to get as close to reality as we possibly can.
 If the `max_queue_size` parameter hadn't been defined we would be working with "infinite" buffers at each switch's exit ports.
-Having these finite buffers will in fact introduce a damping effect in our tests as once you fill them up you can't push any more data through: the output queues are absolutely full...
-In a real-life scenario we would suffer huge packet losses at the switches and that could be used as a symptom as well but we haven't taken it into account for the sake of simplicity.
+Having these finite buffers will in fact introduce a damping effect in our tests as onece you fill them up you can't push any more data through: the output queues are absolutely full...
+In a real-life scenario we would suffer huge packet losses at the switches and that could be used as a symptom as well but we haven't taken it into accoun for the sake of simplicity.

 We fixed the queue lengths so that they were coherent with standard values.
 We decided to use a **500 packet** size because *Cisco*'s (:satisfied:) queue lengths range from 64 packets to about 1000 as found [here](https://www.cisco.com/c/en/us/support/docs/routers/7200-series-routers/110850-queue-limit-output-drops-ios.html).
 We felt like 500 was an appropriate value in the middle ground.
 With all these restrictions our scenario would look like this: